Sell Your Parents’ House Using Power of Attorney in Massachusetts

 Maximizing Property Value in the Real Estate Market

 Plan prepared to maximize your real estate sale.
 This is especially true if selling under Power of Attorney.
 Do market research to see how Massachusetts residents are setting prices and current trends.
 The vendor sets a fair price to encourage bids.
 At the same time, the seller gets the best price for their home.
+You may want to make clever property improvements to improve its appearance.
+A new paint job, new fixtures, and good gardening can improve a property.
+Because Massachusetts’ weather is so unpredictable, energy-efficient technologies may be important.
+The expense of home improvements should be weighed against the expected value increase.

 What is a Power of Attorney (POA) and how is it used in Massachusetts property sales?